-- 7.1.
-Student participation in an academic governance body shall in all cases be in the same mode as faculty participation, except for matters reserved to the faculty.
-The matters reserved to the faculty are: 1) Policy concerning salary, leaves, insurance, retirement, and fringe benefits of faculty; 2) Decisions concerning the appointment, salary, reappointment, promotion, tenure, or dismissal of individual faculty members; 3) Matters affecting the professional responsibility of the faculty to establish and maintain the intellectual authority of the University; 4) Matters concerning the academic standing or disciplinary matters related to student performance. - 7.2.
-Neuroscience Program Faculty Advisory Committee (FAC)
+- 7.1 Student participation in an academic governance body shall in all cases be in the same mode as faculty participation, except for matters reserved to the faculty. - 7.2 Neuroscience Program Faculty Advisory Committee (FAC)

-7.2.1.
-Membership
+7.2.1 Membership

-7.2.1.1.
-The FAC shall consist of 5 elected faculty from the Neuroscience Program and the Rosenberg Chair as an ex officio member.
+- 7.2.1.1 The FAC shall consist of 5 elected faculty from the Neuroscience Program and the Rosenberg Chair as an ex officio member.
 The FAC will advise the Neuroscience Program Director on all matters affecting the Program.
-At least one elected faculty member must hold at least a 40% appointment in the Neuroscience Unit.
+At least one elected faculty member must hold a 40% or greater appointment in the Neuroscience Unit.
 Not more than 2 of the 4 remaining elected faculty members shall hold primary appointments in the same department.
+It is expected that 1 FAC member will be from a Grand Rapids based unit.
 FAC members shall be elected by the Neuroscience Program faculty to serve three-year terms arranged so that one or two new members are elected each year.
 No member shall serve consecutive terms.
-The elections shall be held during the summer semester, according to the procedures described below, and members shall take office on August 16th.

-- 7.2.1.2.
-The election shall be by electronic ballot.
+The elections shall be held at the end of the spring semester, according to the procedures described below, and members shall take office on August 16th. - 7.2.1.2 The election shall be by electronic ballot.
 Nominations, including self-nominations, will be solicited from the Neuroscience Program faculty, and the willingness of nominees to serve if elected will be confirmed before ballots are made available.
-The nominee(s) receiving the most votes shall be elected. - 7.2.1.3.
-The elected faculty representatives shall choose one representative to serve as Chair of the FAC for 1 year.
-The standing Chair can serve a second term if selected by the committee members. - 7.2.1.4.
-The FAC will also have one graduate student representative selected by the Graduate Student Council.
+The nominee(s) receiving the most votes shall be elected. - 7.2.1.3 The elected faculty representatives of the FAC shall choose one representative to serve as Chair of the FAC for 1 year.
+The standing Chair can serve a second term if selected by the committee members. - 7.2.1.4 A graduate student representative for the FAC will be chosen by the Graduate Student Council.
+The student will have a 1 year term.

-7.2.2.
-Functions
+7.2.2 Functions

-- 7.2.2.1.
-The committee shall serve to represent the faculty in providing advice to the Director on policy matters relating to the Neuroscience Program. - 7.2.2.2.
-The committee shall make recommendations to the Director about addition of new faculty as members of the Neuroscience Program. - 7.2.2.3.
-The FAC shall draw up a set of Neuroscience Program Bylaws for approval by the faculty and make recommendations for change to the faculty when the committee deems it desirable.
+- 7.2.2.1 The committee shall serve to represent the faculty in providing advice to the Director on policy matters relating to the Neuroscience Program. - 7.2.2.2 The committee shall make recommendations to the Director about addition of new faculty as members of the Neuroscience Program. - 7.2.2.3 The FAC shall draw up a set of Neuroscience Program Bylaws for approval by the faculty.
+The FAC will also be responsible for updating the Neuroscience Program by-laws.